What is a design refinement?

-This interactive map allows you to see where the existing pipeline is located, the corridor options that were consulted on, the initial working route, the preferred route that we are consulting on and information about the area, such as environmental features.
+This interactive map allows you to see where the existing pipeline is located, the corridor options that were consulted on, the initial working route, the preferred route that we consulted on which included sub-options, the design refinements that we are currently consulting on, and information about the area, such as environmental features.

 You can use the search box to find a specific postcode or an area you’re interested in, such as a town or village.
 Please include a space in the middle of your postcode.